Fabio da Silva arrived at Manchester United along with brother Rafael and was tipped to be the better of the twin brothers.

 He is best remembered at United for a brief spell at right-back, where he overtook Rafael in the pecking order and ended up starting the Champions League final in 2011.

-Barcelona were amazing that night at Wembley, winning 3-1.
+Barcelona was amazing that night at Wembley, winning 3-1.

 The Brazilian has been sharing his memories from the biggest game of his life, in an interview with ESPN FC.